 Women with Cats in Art: Crazy Cat Ladies or Independent Individualists?

-Within arts, cats can have a symbolic meaning, and depending on the period of time, that meaning may vary.
+Within arts, cats can have a symbolic meaning, and that meaning may vary depending on the period of time.
 Their nocturnal habits gave them a negative connotation during the Medieval era, and later, the Dutch saw them as an allegory for indolence, just lazy balls of fur.
 However, sometimes a cat is just a cat: present to be a snuggly companion and the occasional judgmental roommate.
 The scenes below show women with cats in art.
 Some may be symbolic, some not, but they are almost all relatable.

 Popular culture has given us the “crazy cat lady” stereotype – think Eleanor Abernathy from The Simpsons, Arabella Figg from the Harry Potter series, or Aunt Gayle from Bob’s Burgers (admittedly, my Halloween costume a few years ago).
 For whatever reason, women in particular seem more drawn to cats.
 And cats, unlike dogs that love universally no matter what, are a little more temperamental and indifferent.
 Despite that, we still adore them and hope they feel the same about us.